-Alanah is the Director in Superannuation, a specialist division within Business Consulting.
+Alanah is a Partner in Superannuation, a specialist division within Business Consulting.

 Alanah deals with all aspects of establishment, compliance and management of self-managed superannuation funds (SMSFs).